Alternative Ways to Earn College Credit

 - All Palm Beach State College courses have detailed course outlines available.
 This course outline will serve as the basis of your portfolio.
 The portfolio demonstrates how prior learning (formal and informal) helped you master the course objectives listed in the outline.

-If you determine that an A.S. or PSAV course exists in your program in which you would like to apply for Prior Learning Portfolio credit, please follow the steps below:
+If you determine that an A.S. or CCPcourse exists in your program in which you would like to apply for Prior Learning Portfolio credit, please follow the steps below:

 Step 1 – Complete Prior Learning Portfolio Information Form